 A most definite booster food, seaweeds are rich in minerals (which our diets are usually lacking) and offer a punch when it comes to nutrient density; providing iodine, magnesium, calcium, copper, potassium, selenium, zinc, vitamin a, b6 & 12, c, d, e, and phytonutrients.
 Varieties that are good for this particular recipe are: wakame, arame, dulse, or nori.
 Nutrients differ slightly among all varietals.

-prep time: 5 minutes cook time: a few hours makes: 1 cookie sheet (breaks into about 25 square)
+active time: 5 minutes cook time: 5-8 hours makes: 2 cookie sheet

 1 cup water (warm)